-Product may be combined with liquid nitrogen fertilizer suitable for foliar application on corn, grass, pastures, or small grains in one operation.
-Use product according to directions on this label for those crops.
+BASE CAMP LV 6 may be combined with liquid nitrogen fertilizer suitable for foliar application on corn, grass, pastures, or small grains in one operation.
+Use BASE CAMP LV 6 according to directions on this label for those crops.
 Use liquid nitrogen fertilizer at rates recommended by supplier or Extension Service Specialist.
-Mix the product and fertilizer according to the following instructions:
+Mix the BASE CAMP LV 6 and fertilizer according to the following instructions:

-Fill the spray tank approximately 1/2 full with the liquid nitrogen fertilizer.
-Add the product while agitating the tank.
+Fill the spray tank approximately one-half full with the liquid nitrogen fertilizer.
+Add the BASE CAMP LV 6 while agitating the tank.
 Add the remainder of the fertilizer while continuing to agitate.
 Apply immediately, maintaining agitation during application until tank is empty.
 DO NOT APPLY DURING COLD (NEAR FREEZING) WEATHER.
-Spray mixture must be used immediately and may not be stored.
+Spray mixture must be used immediately and must not be stored.

-Note: (1) If good, continuous agitation is not maintained, separation of the spray mixture and/or clogging of the nozzles is likely to occur.
+Note: If adequate and continuous agitation is not maintained, separation of the spray mixture and/or clogging of the nozzles is likely to occur.